 Faculty/Institute Faculty of the Environment

 Course title: Sustainable Management of Contaminated Sites

 Course code: KTEV/0SMCS

 ECTS: 8

 Level of course: bachelor / master

 Teacher: Professor Valentina Pidlisnyuk, Dr.Sc.& Associate Professor Josef Trögl

 Term: Winter / summer

 Language of instruction: English

 Lectures/exercises: 2/0 per week

-Completion: Home-reading, internet search , students' project, test
+Completion: 3 lectures and 1 skype-lecture, internet search, informal discussions, participation at the Design project presentations at K-State, USA, final presentation and test

-Course goal: Course introduces an integrative project-oriented capstone "bringing" opportunity and is based on international and Czech experiences in sustainable management of diverse contaminated sites: industrial, military, agricultural and abandoned.
-Graduates of the course will be well poised to successfully lead in developing and implementation multifaceted solutions to environmental, societal and other cross-sectors problems connected with polluted regions.
+Course goal: Course introduces an integrative project-oriented capstone "bringing" opportunity and is based on international experiences in sustainable management of diverse contaminated land: military, mining and abandoned.
+Graduates of the course will be well poised to successfully lead in developing and implementation multifaceted solutions to environmental, societal and other cross-sectors problems connected with sustainable approaches in land management.

 Abstract: Sustainable management takes the concepts from sustainability and synthesizes them with the concepts of management having 3 branches: the environment, the needs of present and future generations, and the economy.
-Sustainable management of contaminated sites implies application of sustainable practices to the categories of polluted industrial, military, agricultural and abandoned sites by operation them in a way that well build current and future generation needs.
-Courses include formal lectures on targeted topics, informal lectures with questions and group discussions and case-studies from around the Europe.
-Lectures cover the following topics: "Principles of environmental sustainability", "Integrated resources management", "Environmental impact assessment", "Biotechnology for polluted sites treatment"; "Biomass production at the contaminated sites"; "Management of polluted sites in Czech Republic".
-Practical exercises imply: a) home-reading from the list based on peer-reviewed literature and short written responses in a form of essay, and b) observation of internet resources related to the topics.
-Course also included field trip and presentation of final student's project.
-Course includes results of the recently accomplished and currently implementing scientific & outreach projects in the region of Central and Eastern Europe: NATO Multiyear project "New phytotechnology with biomass production for the military contaminated sites"', Czech project REMKO Remediation of comprehensively polluted soils and ARTEC Research Centre Advanced Remediation Technologies, Interreg projects "Remediation of military past pollution in Baltic region" and "Revitalization of post-industrial areas in Central Europe", GEF project "Cleaning the POPs places in the Eastern Europe".
+Sustainable management of contaminated land implies application of sustainable practices to the contaminated lands by operation them in a way that well build current and future generation needs.
+Course consists of lectures on targeted topics and case-studies from around the Europe and USA.
+Lectures cover the following topics: "Principles of environmental sustainability", "Biotechnology for contaminated land treatment"; "Phytoremediation of nonorganic pollutants".
+Practical exercises imply: a) observation of internet resources related to the topics b) group informal discussion.
+Additional course includes introduction of scientific & outreach projects in the region of Central and Eastern Europe and USA: NATO project "New phytotechnology with biomass production for military contaminated sites"', REMKO project "Remediation of comprehensively polluted soils", Interreg project "Remediation of military past pollution in Baltic region, EPA USA Superfund site project in Arizona, USA.
+1 skype lecture on management of USA tribes' contaminated lands is delivered by professor Octaviana Trujillo, University of Arizona, USA.
+Students actively participate in the final presentations of Design projects of Chemical Engineering students at K-State, USA being connected by skype.
+The K-State Design class is led by Dr.Erickson and prof. Schlup, faculty members at K-State, USA.

 Faculty/Institute Faculty of the Environment

 Course title: Project Lesson

-Course code: KPV/0PROJ
+Course code: KPV/OPROJ

 ECTS: 6

 Level of course: bachelor / master

-Teacher: Mr. Martin Neruda
+Teacher: Ing.
+Martin Neruda, Ph.D.

 Term: Winter / summer

 Language of instruction: English

 Lectures/exercises: 2/0 per week

 Completion: students' presentation and report

 Course goal: Cooperation between international students and local academics within students' bachelor or diploma thesis, projects.

 Abstract: Students work on their project or bachelor/master thesis and have regular meetings with supervisor.
 Supervisor is an expert in the field of a project.
 Students will write a report about a project, which can be part of bachelor/master thesis and have a detailed presentation.